mhmedk/mhmedk/README.md

 # Hi there! 👋 I'm Mohammed

 ## 💻 About Me
-I'm a **Web, iOS, and Android Developer** with a passion for building high-quality applications.
+I'm a **Web App and Mobile App Developer** with a passion for building high-quality applications.
 I specialize in modern frameworks and technologies, focusing on **Next.js, React, and React Native**.

 ## 🚀 Tech Stack
 - **Frontend:** React, Next.js